NoriSte/ui-testing-best-practices/sections/generic-best-practices/await-dont-sleep.md

 <br />
 Even if it's a really important point, at the time of writing (May, 2019) it seems that waiting for XHR requests and responses is not so common.
-With exceptions for Cypress and Puppeteer, other tools/frameworks force you to look for something in the DOM that reflects the XHR result instead of looking for the XHR request itself:
+With exceptions for Cypress and Puppeteer, other tools/frameworks force you to look for something in the DOM that reflects the XHR result instead of looking for the XHR request itself.
+You can read more about th topic:

 - Selenium WebDriver: [5 Ways to Test AJAX Calls in Selenium WebDriver](https://www.blazemeter.com/blog/five-ways-to-test-ajax-calls-with-selenium-webdriver)
 - TestCafe: [Wait Mechanism for XHR and Fetch Requests](https://devexpress.github.io/testcafe/documentation/test-api/built-in-waiting-mechanisms.html#wait-mechanism-for-xhr-and-fetch-requests)